EverlastingUchiha/Discord-Spammer/README.md

-# Minefun.io Chat Spammer
+# Discord Chat Spammer

-A smart auto-text spammer for **minefun.io** that repeats whatever you select.
+A smart auto-text spammer for **Discord** that repeats whatever you select.
 Built as a Tampermonkey userscript.

-Works on `minefun.io` and all its subdomains.
+Works on **Discord web app** (`discord.com`).

 ---

 ## Features

-- Select any text and it will be spammed repeatedly in chat or DM.
+- Select any text and it will be spammed repeatedly in Discord chat or DM.
 - Works with single letters, words, or full sentences.
 - Example: Select `Everlasting` and spam starts sending `Everlasting` over and over.
 - Example: Select `B` and the letter `B` will be spammed continuously.